-Lloyds Banking Group plc has granted deeds of indemnity by deed poll and by way of entering into individual deeds, which for the purposes of the Companies Act 2006 constitute 'qualifying third party indemnity provisions' to the directors of its subsidiary companies.
-Such deeds were in force during the whole of the financial year and at the date of approval of the financial statements or from the date of appointment in respect of the Directors who join the Board of the Company during the financial year.
-Directors no longer in office but who served on the Board of the Company at any time in the financial year had the benefit of this contract of indemnity during that period of service.

-The deed for existing Directors is available for inspection at the registered office of Lloyds Banking Group plc.
-In addition, Lloyds Banking Group has in place appropriate Directors' and Officers' Liability Insurance cover which was in place throughout the financial year.
+Lloyds Banking Group plc has granted to the Directors of the Company a deed of indemnity which constitutes 'qualifying third party indemnity provisions' for the purposes of the Companies Act 2006.
+The deed was in force during the whole of the financial year and at the date of approval of the financial statements or from the date of appointment in respect of any Director who joined the board of the Company during the financial year.
+Directors no longer in office but who served on the Board of the Company at any time in the financial year had the benefit of this deed of indemnity during that period of service.
+The Deed for existing Directors is available for inspection at the registered office of Lloyds Banking Group plc.
+In addition, the Group has in place appropriate Directors and Officers Liability Insurance cover which was in place throughout the financial year.